Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 ### First-Class and Higher-Order Functions

+**First-Class Functions:**
-True FP requires functions to be __*first class.*__

-And functions in Swift are *first class* citizens.
+True FP requires functions to be __*first class.*__, and functions in Swift are *first class* citizens.

 This means that functions are types, which allows us to treat them like values (variables) and to pass functions around like data: we can pass them into other functions as arguments, and even allows functions to return other functions.

-This allows us to combine different functions to create new functions with new behavior.
+Treating functions as types lets us combine different functions to create new functions with new behavior.

+**Higher-Order Functions:**
-Every language with FP has some version of `Map`, `Filter`, `Reduce`.
-These are **Higher-Order Functions** (HoF) and, as such, can take other functions as their parameters.
+Every language with FP has some version of `Map`, `Filter`, `Reduce`, as does Swift.
+These functions are called __*Higher-Order Functions (HoF)*__ because they can take other functions as their parameters.

 Higher-Order Functions can be used to reduce repetition, refactor code, and to implement __*domain-specific languages (DSL).*__

+In Swift, we can also develop our own higher-order functions and DSLs.

 <!-- TODO: research better decription of DSL -->

- These are called

-Swift provides higher-order functions such as map, filter, and reduce.

-Also, in Swift, we can develop our own higher-order functions and DSLs.

 ### map